 I’ve chosen relatively complex tasks.
 To reach the point shown in the video, the prerequisites for each task were taught with thin-slicing over a long time.

 One peppermint for a 180-degree turn and back through a gate.
 Previously she learned a 360-degree turn by following the feel of a rope, then learned hand and voice signals and willingly did it at liberty during a recall.
 Some people teach this using a target.
-Boots also has had many practices backing up when I stand behind her, including months of long-reining training.
+Boots also has had lots of practice backing up when I stand behind her, including months of long-reining training.

 A jackpot of five rapid treats for backing 8 steps in a straight line to end up in a 2.5-foot space between a barrel and me on a mounting block or between two barrels.
-In a session I did this once in each direction, so she could earn two peppermints.
-She knows ‘park and wait’ thoroughly as well as backing up with me behind her.
-She also has a strong background in backing out of narrow dead-end lanes as part of trailer loading preparation, which is how we started training this task.
+In one session I did this once in each direction, so she could earn two peppermints.
+She knows ‘park and wait’ thoroughly, as well as backing up with me behind her.
+She also has a strong history of backing out of narrow dead-end lanes as part of trailer loading preparation, which is how we started training this task.
 I simply added the barrel on one side and me on a mounting block on the other side.

-An un-shelled peanut for our line-dancing move while I’m on the right side of the horse and another while I’m on her left side.
+Boots earns an unshelled peanut for our line-dancing move while I’m on the right side of the horse and another while I’m on her left side.
 We’ve been doing this for only a few months.
-She understood yielding the shoulder to touch or gesture as well as targeting her shoulder to my hand before we started.
+She already understood yielding the shoulder to touch or gesture as well as targeting her shoulder to my hand before we started.
 She had also learned to target her knee to my hand, so I had to be careful about developing a distinctly different hand signal.
 For a long time, I asked for only one repeat before the click&treat.
 We are now gradually building in more repeats before the click&treat.